Castanea mollissima: Distribution and habitat

 The species is native to China, Taiwan, and Korea.

 Chinese chestnut has been cultivated in East Asia for millennia and its exact original range cannot be determined.
 In the provinces of Anhui, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hebei, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Liaoning, Nei Mongol, Qinghai, Shaanxi, Shandong, Shanxi, Sichuan, Xizang, Yunnan, and Zhejiang, and also to Taiwan and Korea.
-It grows close to sea level in the north of its range, and at altitudes of up to 2,800 m in the south of the range.
+It grows close to sea level in the north of its range, and at elevations of up to 2,800 m in the south of the range.
 The species prefers full sun and acidic, loamy soil, and has a medium growth rate.

 Ecology

 When cultivated close to other species of chestnut (including Japanese chestnut, American chestnut and sweet chestnut), Chinese chestnut readily cross-pollinates with them to form hybrids.

 Chinese chestnuts have evolved over a long period of time in coexistence with the bark fungal disease chestnut blight (Cryphonectria parasitica, formerly Endothia parasitica), and have evolved a very successful resistance to the blight, probably more so than any other species of chestnut, so that, although it is not immune, it typically sustains no more than minor damage when infected.
 It's important to realize, though, that Chinese chestnut trees vary considerably in blight resistance.
 Some individuals are quite susceptible while others are essentially immune to the disease.
 Japanese chestnut is also comparatively resistant to blight, with European chestnut somewhat less so.
 In the 1890s, Chinese and Japanese chestnuts were imported to the United States with the intention of utilizing them as orchard trees due to their small, compact size compared to the towering American chestnut.
 The results unfortunately were disastrous as the imported Asian species introduced blight to which C. dentata lacked any resistance.
 The disease was first noticed on a tree in the Bronx Zoo in 1904 and quickly spread out of control, ravaging American chestnut trees.
 Within 30 years, there were virtually none left in their native range.
 An active program has been pursued in North America to cross-breed the Chinese and American chestnuts to try to maximize various desirable traits of the American chestnut, such as larger stature, greater nut sweetness, while also isolating and carrying the blight resistance from the Chinese chestnut.

 The nuts provide a significant food source for wildlife.